Other Survival Needs

 Humans require a minimim of 2 to 4 quarts of water per day to survive.

 Boiling water is the safest method of purifying water.
-Bring the water at a rolling boil, let it cool before you drink it, and then start boiling some more.
+Bring the water at a rolling boil for approximately 5 minutes, let it cool before you drink it, and then start boiling some more.

 Most individuals can go without food for two to three weeks.
 Packing some high-energy power bars or trail mix in your pack for emergency situations is a good idea.
 If you have harvested game, start a fire.
 You will eat well!
 But it is not a good idea to eat vegetation from the woods unless you can identify the plants as being safe for human consumption.